Patrician (post-Roman Europe): German cities of the Holy Roman Empire

 Beginning in the 11th century, a privileged class which much later came to be called Patrizier formed in the German-speaking free imperial cities.
 Besides wealthy merchant Grand Burghers (Großbürger), they were recruited from the ranks of imperial knights, administrators and ministeriales; the latter two groups were accepted even when they were not freemen.

 Members of a patrician society entered into oaths of loyalty to one another and directly with respect to the Holy Roman Emperor.

 German medieval patricians, Patrician (post-Roman Europe) did not refer to themselves as such.
 Instead, they organized themselves into closed societies (i.e., Gesellschaften) and would point to their belonging to certain families or "houses" (i.e., Geschlechter), as documented for Imperial Free Cities of Cologne, Frankfurt am Main, Nuremberg.
 The Dance Statute of 1521 is an example of such closed identification.
 The use of the word Patrizier to refer to the most privileged segment of urban society dates back not to the Middle Ages but to the Renaissance.
-In 1516 the Nuremberg councillor and jurist Dr. Christoph Scheuerl (1481–1542) was commissioned by Dr. Johann Staupitz, the vicar general of the order of St. Augustine, to draft a précis of the Nuremberg constitution, presented on 15 December 1516 in the form of a letter.
+In 1516 the Nuremberg councillor and jurist Christoph Scheuerl (1481–1542) was commissioned by Johann Staupitz, the vicar general of the order of St. Augustine, to draft a précis of the Nuremberg constitution, presented on 15 December 1516 in the form of a letter.
 Because the letter was composed in Latin, Scheuerl referred to the Nuremberg "houses" as "patricii", making ready use of the obvious analogy to the constitution of ancient Rome.
 His contemporaries soon turned this into the loan words Patriziat and Patrizier for patricianship and patricians.
 However, this usage did not become common until the 17th and 18th centuries.